The Safety of Barbell Resistance Training for Adult Powerlifters with Scoliosis

 Barbell resistance training is the most effective type of exercise training to accomplish nearly all goals.
 From achieving a muscular and lean physique to maintaining health and function as you age, and rehabilitating from surgery and returning to your sport of choice.
 But often, doctors, physical therapists, and chiropractors shy away from “lifting weights” because they lack an understanding of safe and effective programming and technique implementation across the life and healthspan.

 Classically, doctors, physical therapists, and chiropractors become even more resistant to barbell training when their patients have diagnoses such as “arthritis,” “degenerative disc disease,” and “scoliosis,” often warning them against lifting heavy weights and doing squats and deadlifts.
+You can also read our free guide to healthy barbell training here.

 But here’s the thing: if you have any of these, and in particular, if you’ve been diagnosed with juvenile, or adult-onset scoliosis, in any part of your spine, and to any degree, barbell strength training is one of the best possible things you can do to improve your overall health, pain, and progression of scoliosis with time.